onnx/onnx-mlir/docs/Docker.md

 <!--- SPDX-License-Identifier: Apache-2.0 -->

-# Building and Developping ONNX MLIR using Docker
+# Building and Developping ONNX-MLIR using Docker

 ## Prebuilt Containers

-An easy way to get started with ONNX MLIR is to use a prebuilt docker image.
+An easy way to get started with ONNX-MLIR is to use a prebuilt docker image.
 These images are created as a result of a successful merge build on the trunk.
 This means that the latest image represents the tip of the trunk.
 Currently there are both Release and Debug mode images for `amd64`, `ppc64le` and `s390x` saved in Docker Hub as, respectively, [onnxmlirczar/onnx-mlir](https://hub.docker.com/r/onnxmlirczar/onnx-mlir) and [onnxmlirczar/onnx-mlir-dev](https://hub.docker.com/r/onnxmlirczar/onnx-mlir-dev).